-Before you run to the nearest Tesco and buy the cheapest barbell, there are a few things you should consider.
+Before you run to the nearest fitness store to buy the cheapest barbell, there are a few things you should consider.

 Another thing to keep an eye out is the maximum weight capacity and tensile strength.
 A barbell with a tensile strength of 130,000 psi won't be able to handle more than 200 kg of added weight without bending.
 Those videos on the internet you can see with bars bending on people's shoulders as they squat, they are all sub-par quality (not the people, the bars).